vuepress-theme-hope/vuepress-theme-hope/docs/components/src/guide/README.md

 For example, if you call this plugin with `{ components: ['VidStack'] }`, then only `<VidStack />` component is injected.

-## With Enhanced Syntax
+## Using with Component Syntax

-We recommend you to use this plugin with [md-enhance component syntax](https://plugin-md-enhance.vuejs.press/guide/content/component.html).
+We recommend you to use the plugin with [component syntax](https://ecosystem.vuejs.press/plugins/markdown/markdown-ext.html#component).